8 Best Bitcoin Lightning Wallets 2024: Top LN Wallets Compared!

 What Are Lightning Network Wallets?

-A Lightning Network wallet allows users to make and receive payments via the Lightning Network.
-This network, commonly referred to as Bitcoin’s Layer-2, enables fast and cheap transactions on Bitcoin through the use of channels and Lightning nodes.
+A Lightning Network wallet allows users to make and receive payments via the Lightning Network, commonly referred to as Bitcoin’s Layer-2.
+It enables fast and cheap transactions on Bitcoin through the use of channels and Lightning nodes.

-There are two types of Lightning Network Wallets catering to different types of users.
+There are two types of wallets catering to different types of users.

-When you use a custodial wallet, your funds are parked with the custodian, so you will need to trust that they won’t run away with your money or mismanage the business resulting in a business failure.
+When you use a custodial wallet, your funds are parked with the custodian.
+As a result, you will need to trust that they won’t run away with your money or mismanage the business.
 On the other hand, you do not have the responsibility of safeguarding your own funds.
 When you want to send a payment, the wallet routes the funds on your behalf and shows you the balance you have with them.
 However, there’s no way for you to verify if the balance you see is true unless you move your funds to a non-custodial wallet through the Bitcoin network.

 Security is solely on the user’s shoulders if they choose to go with a non-custodial wallet.
 Those who like to have complete control over their funds consider this a blessing as they do not have to trust a third party with their precious BTC.